robenkleene/sidewinder/README.md

 Drag `max-for-live/Sidewinder.amxd` to `Ableton/User Library/Presets/MIDI Effects/Max MIDI Effect/`.
 There's an optional `install.sh` script that will do this automatically.

+## Source Files

+To open any of the `maxpat` files, the Sidewinder folder should be in your [Project Search Paths](https://docs.cycling74.com/max8/vignettes/projects_searchpath), `~/Documents/Max 8/Projects` by default, so that referenced files can be found.

 ## JavaScript Implementation

 Two JavaScript implementations of the algorithm are included (annotated as [Literate CoffeeScript](http://coffeescript.org/#literate)):